France Savours Return Of Cafes And Restaurants - UrduPoint

 "We also hope that clients will be confident enough to come back," he said.

-Class size has been limited to just 15 students, however, meaning thousands of children still have to work from home.
+Class sizes have been limited to just 15 students, however, meaning thousands of children still have to work from home.

 Public gatherings of more than 10 people remain banned until June 21, and people still have to wear masks in public transport and in the vast majority of stores.

-But as of Tuesday, people are also allowed to travel more than 100 kilometres (60 miles) from home, prompting a collective sigh of relief from the tourism sector.
+But as of Tuesday, people are also allowed to travel more than 100 kilometers (60 miles) from home, prompting a collective sigh of relief from the tourism sector.

 Officials have also announced that care homes, which have suffered heavy COVID-19 tolls, will again be allowed to receive visitors later this week, including young children.

-France's StopCovid mobile app, a voluntary system designed to alert users if they have been in close proximity of someone who has tested positive for the virus, is set to be made available Tuesday.
+France's StopCovid mobile app, a voluntary system designed to alert users if they have been in close proximity of someone who has tested positive for the virus, was made available Tuesday.